Energy efficiency is a key pillar of an $800 million commitment by the Victorian Government in the 2020/21 State Budget.

 Each year we are seeing leaps forward in innovation and energy efficiency.
 It looks like science, governments, consumers, and the private sector are taking up this challenge, and initiatives like this make it that little bit easier for the average person to do their bit.

-If you need inspiration on tips and tricks on how you can lower your energy usage, check out our Energy Saving Tips page, or if you’re interested in learning more about the Victorian Energy Upgrades initiative go to the Victorian Energy Saver website.
+If you need inspiration on tips and tricks on how you can lower your energy usage, check out our Energy Saving Tips page, or check online to research the latest state based incentives, these change from time to time so its worth keeping up with the latest opportunities.